EduardoLisboa/Dijsktra-Visualization/README.md

 For the required libraries, see the [requirements](../master/requirements.txt) file.

+For a similar visualizator, for the A* algorithm, go [here](https://github.com/EduardoLisboa/AStar-Visualization).

 ### To run from the terminal, use the command:
 * Windows:
 ```